Management of syphilis during pregnancy

 If congenital syphilis is suspected a specialist should be consulted.

-All women should have a syphilis screen in the first trimester.
+Antenatal syphilis screening is recommended in the first trimester.

-Women at high risk, for example Aboriginal women, should have a further test in the third trimester.
+Patients at increased risk, for example, Aboriginal women, should have a further test in the third trimester.

-Syphilis in pregnancy should be treated with the standard regimen used for the same clinical stage of syphilis in non-pregnant women.
+Syphilis in pregnancy should be treated with the standard regimen used for the same clinical stage of syphilis in non-pregnant people.

 The only exception is early syphilis diagnosed in the third trimester of pregnancy, which should be treated with:

 Benzathine penicillin G 1.8 gm (2.4 million units) im weekly for two weeks.

 Coordination of pre-natal and post-natal care is vital.
 When syphilis is diagnosed in the second half of pregnancy an ultrasound evaluation for congenital syphilis should be done, but should not delay treatment.

 If active syphilis cannot be reasonably excluded by this process the patient should be treated for early syphilis, as a safeguard against foetal infection.

 Pregnant patients with a history of penicillin allergy should be desensitised and treated with penicillin.
 No proven alternatives for maternal or foetal infection exist.